 The submission procedure takes five steps.
 Besides filling the on line form you need to upload a one page abstract in pdf format.
 Your contribution is properly submitted after performing all the steps only.
 You will get a proper success message online and by email (from firstname.lastname@example.org).
 The online submission system properly handles numerous special characters.
 Details are available at the information page on special characters.
 Optionally you can also create mathematical symbols and formulas via LaTeX.
 Unfortunately, some characters will get a special meaning once LaTeX is activated and the characters need to be replaced by proper code.
 In case of problems with the online submission system technical support is available.

 Please take care of the following hints:

-• Do not use CAPITAL WORDS for example in author names or the title (except for common acronyms).
+- Do not use CAPITAL WORDS for example in author names or the title (except for common acronyms).
+Examples:

 However write C.N.R.S.

 In the final step you will receive a submission confirmation on screen and by email.
 Be sure to get this confirmation to ensure the proper registration of your contribution in the conference database.
 The confirmation email which will be sent will contain the format test as pdf for your records and a key for corrections.
-Corrections are authorized until the above given deadline is reached.
-After that deadline the review process will begin and no change can any longer be brought.
+Corrections are authorized until the deadline is passed.
+After that deadline the review process will begin, and no change can any longer be brought.

 Any of the following conditions may result in rejection of a paper:

 – failure to submit the paper by the deadline date